 The Five Dimensions of Physical Fitness

-Promoting and maintaining physical fitness through physical fitness training or exercise lead to numerous health benefits.
-However, it should be noted that training programs or exercise regiments should be aligned with end goals.
-These goals are based on the five dimension of physical fitness.
+Promoting and maintaining physical fitness through physical fitness training or exercise leads to numerous health benefits.
+It is still important to be reminded of the fact that training programs or exercise regimens should be aligned with intended results or goals.
+An individual should be able to determine and understand the purpose of his or her pursuit of becoming physically fit.
+These goals are based on the five dimensions of physical fitness.

 1. Physical Strength